DeytaLevel39/PowerDesigner_Docs/README.md

+#References
+This is a re-write of the original Python 2 PDMHandler which is available at:- https://github.com/petjiang/PDMHandler

 # PDMHandler
 A tool class to handle sybase PowerDesigner datafile(.pdm).
 Currently, it is able to handle PhysicalDiagram in .pdm.

 ## Source Code Intro.
 ### PDMHandler.py
-The class implementation  of PDMHandler. use following command to see help docs (sorry that I type it in Chinese):
+The class implementation  of PDMHandler. use following command to see help docs

 ``` shell
 $ echo "import PDMHandler; help(PDMHandler);"|python